Handeneilan/keeplearning/README.md

 # keeplearning
-This repository is to keep myself active and reinforce my knowledge.
+This repository is to keep myself active and reinforce my knowledge from the beginning.